 You smile and pretend to ignore him for a while.
 And then you’re passionately making out against the door of a taxi you’re trying to climb into to go back to his place.
-There’s only one problem: if you don’t enjoy hanging out in bars and hooking up with strangers, this isn’t such a great way to meet your future boyfriend.
+There’s only one problem: if you don’t enjoy hanging out in bars and hooking up with strangers, this isn’t such a great way to find your future boyfriend.

-It looks all romantic and wonderful on TV but, in reality, a bar tends to be a place where people go to hook up, not find a committed partner.
+It looks all romantic and wonderful on TV, but, in reality, a bar tends to be a place where people go to hook up, not to find a committed partner.
 And if (like me) you’re not the kind of person who even likes going to bars in the first place, the chances of you finding the kind of guy you’re looking for inside of one are pretty slim.
 I mean, sure, maybe he’s there for the same reason you are (that you couldn’t think of anywhere else to meet people), but the most likely reason a guy is hanging out in a bar is that he likes hanging out in bars.
 So, if that’s not your scene, that’s not the place to go.

 This is another way to meet someone whose values are aligned with yours.
 Pick a volunteer opportunity you really care about — feeding the homeless, reading to children, cleaning up the beach, etc. — and attend regularly.
 Again, this isn’t about scoping out the other hair-net clad volunteers as you ladle out soup, it’s about doing something that makes you feel good with other people who enjoy it too.

 Since you’re helping other people, it takes the focus off finding a boyfriend and puts it on the worthwhile cause.

 Also, since you’re helping other people, it takes the focus off finding a boyfriend and puts it on the worthwhile cause you’re working toward.
 This is good because, as you’ve probably already discovered, the harder you try to meet someone, the less likely it becomes.
 (Not sure if that phenomenon has a name, but it should because it’s true.)

 2. A Club (Not That Kind of Club)